Adventure Time: Related media

+Spin-offs

+On October 23, 2019, Cartoon Network announced that four hour-long specials—collectively titled Adventure Time: Distant Lands—would air on HBO Max.
+The specials aired in 2020 and 2021.
+On August 17, 2021, it was announced that a second spin-off, Adventure Time: Fionna and Cake, focusing on the gender-swapped Fionna and Cake characters, had been ordered by HBO Max.
+On June 12, 2024, it was revealed that two additional spin-offs, entitled Adventure Time: Side Quests and Adventure Time: Heyo BMO, had also been greenlit by Cartoon Network Studios.

 Comic books

 On November 19, 2011, KaBoom!
 Studios announced plans for an Adventure Time comic book series written by independent webcomic creator Ryan North, who wrote the series Dinosaur Comics.
 The series launched on February 8, 2012, with art by Shelli Paroline and Braden Lamb.
 In October 2014, it was revealed that North had left the comic series after three years.
 His duties were assumed by Christopher Hastings, the creator of The Adventures of Dr. McNinja.
 This comic book line ended in April 2018 with its seventy-fifth issue, which North returned to co-write.

+In 2025, Oni Press launched a new monthly Adventure Time series.
+On October 1, 2025, the Adventure Time: Bubbline College Special one-shot comic book was released, written by Caroline Cash.

-After the success of the original comic book line, several spin-off mini-series were launched.
+After the success of the original 2012 comic book line, several spin-off mini-series were launched.
 Some of the comic series are as follows:

 A separate line of comics officially denoted as graphic novels, have also been released.
 Books in this line are:

 Other literature

 Other Adventure Time-themed books have also been released.
 The Adventure Time Encyclopaedia, published on July 22, 2013, was written by comedian Martin Olson, father of Olivia Olson and the voice of recurring character Hunson Abadeer.
 This was followed by Adventure Time: The Enchiridion & Marcy's Super Secret Scrapbook!!!, which was released on October 6, 2015.
 Written by Martin and Olivia Olson, it is presented as a combination of the Enchiridion and Marceline's secret diary.
 An official Art of ... book, titled The Art of Ooo was published on October 14, 2014.
 It contains interviews with cast and crew members and opens with an introduction by filmmaker Guillermo del Toro.
 Two volumes with collections of the show's title cards have also been released, as has a cookbook with recipes inspired by the show, and a series of prose novels published under the header "Epic Tales from Adventure Time" (which includes The Untamed Scoundrel, Queen of Rogues, The Lonesome Outlaw, and The Virtue of Ardor, all of which were published under the pseudonym "T. T. MacDangereuse").